Should My Indoor Cat Go Outside?

 Veterinarians typically offer microchip services, as do some animal shelters.

-According to information on the People for the Ethical Treatment of Animals website, the veterinarian or technician will inject a microchip just under your kitty’s skin between the shoulder blades.
 The microchip is about the size of a grain of rice.
-The procedure is described as being similar to administering a vaccination, and the microchip is intended to last for the lifetime of your cat.
+The procedure is described as being similar to administering a vaccination, and does not require anesthesia.
+The microchip is intended to last for the lifetime of your cat.

 Your contact information will need to be registered with the microchip company.
 The vet or shelter personnel will perhaps assist you with this.
+You do need to be sure to get your information registered with the microchip company whether you receive assistance or not.

 Should your lost kitty be found by someone and taken to a vet or a shelter, either of those will hopefully have a scanning device that will reveal the necessary information on how to contact you.